jalozada/sre-laptop-restore/docs/runbook/backup_system.md

 ---

 ## **6.4 Scenario: Lost Borg Key**
-If `` references a file:
+If `` uses a file:

-- Recover file from T9 mirror
+- Recover key file from T9 mirror
-- Recover from password manager
+- Or from password manager
-- Recover from GitHub Secret (future enhancement)
+- Or from GitHub Secrets (future)

 ---

 # 7. Troubleshooting

-### Backup did not run
+### Backup didn’t run
 ```bash
 journalctl --user -u sre-backup.service --no-pager
 ```